fbricker/muses/README.md

 ###Special Thanks
 * **BrowserStack**, who let us test the player on many platforms and browsers (www.BrowserStack.com)
-* *To our Sponsors*, who helps to keep this project growing!
 * *Juan Manuel Vera*, who designed the new Logo.
 Tandil, Argentina
 * *Ezequiel Geringer*, who provided great help developing and keeping this project alive!
 Tandil, Argentina
 * *Daniel Uranga*, who developed the AAC library for MRP.
 Tandil, Argentina
 * *Matías Rubio*, who designed the original Cardinal Bird Logo, and website templates for this project.
 Tandil, Argentina
 * *Bill Farmer*, as this Project was initially based on FOggPlayer by him, and still have Classes :) London, United Kingdom
 * *Giorgos Trakadas* (the DeuceD), who designed skins and encouraged many other features!
 Athens, Greece
+* *Our Sponsors*, who helps to keep this project growing!
 * The whole *Open Source Community*!